 - The markets are not homogenous because the customers have certain preferences, which create loyalty from customers, thus high switching costs.

-- Very little substitutes for cultures and enzymes.
+- Very few substitutes for cultures and enzymes.

 - “Market intelligence” developed over decades which is hard to replicate.